 5. Product Combination in Maximizing Scarce Resources

 When faced upon a decision to choose which product to manufacture and sell in the presence of limited resources (i.e., labor hours, machine hours, space, etc.), the company should choose the product that will generate the higher (or highest) contribution margin per unit of the scarce resource.

-Take note that all of the above types make use of relevant costing concepts.
+All of the above decisions make use of relevant costing concepts.
 Only costs that differ in choosing one alternative over the other are taken into account.
-These types of non-routine decisions are discussed in separate lessons within this unit.
+Each type of non-routine decision is discussed in the next lessons.